1960 United States presidential election: Campaign events

-Nixon's inability to carry the African-American vote was another of many missteps in his campaign.
-Eisenhower had scored 40% of black votes four years earlier, and Nixon assumed he would perform as well with his strong support of civil rights.
-However, several missteps including the Lodge "pledge" and Nixon's refusal to comment on Martin Luther King Jr.'s arrest in Atlanta harmed his support with black voters.
-In addition to that, the Kennedy campaign drenched black churches with "soap" (bribe money) to buy votes.
-Attempts by the Nixon campaign to counter this were not very successful as they were out-spent three to one.
-Ultimately, Nixon won under 25% of the black vote on Election Day and strong black turnout for Kennedy in several important states including Illinois and South Carolina may have contributed to his defeat.
+Nixon was endorsed by 731 English-language newspapers while Kennedy was endorsed by 208.
+This was the largest amount of endorsements for a Democratic presidential candidate since 1932.

 Debates

 There were four presidential debates and no vice presidential debates during the 1960 general election.

 The key turning point of the campaign came with the four Kennedy-Nixon debates; they were the first presidential debates ever (the Lincoln–Douglas debates of 1858 had been the first for senators from Illinois), also the first held on television and thus attracted enormous publicity.
 Nixon insisted on campaigning until just a few hours before the first debate started.
 He had not completely recovered from his stay in hospital, and thus looked pale, sickly, under-weight, and tired.
 His eyes moved across the room during the debate, and at various moments, sweat was visible on his face.
-He also refused make-up for the first debate, and as a result, his facial stubble showed prominently on the black-and-white TV screens at the time.
+He also refused make-up for the first debate, and as a result, his facial stubble showed prominently on black-and-white TV screens.
 Furthermore, the debate set appeared darker once the paint dried up, causing Nixon's suit color to blend in with the background, reducing his stature.
 Nixon's poor appearance on television in the first debate was reflected by the fact that his mother called him immediately following the debate to ask if he was sick.
 Kennedy, by contrast, rested and prepared extensively beforehand and thus appeared tanned, confident, and relaxed during the debate.
-An estimated 70 million viewers watched the first debate.
+Some estimated that 70 million viewers watched the first debate, although The Commission on Presidential Debates cites lower numbers.

 It is often claimed that people who watched the debate on television overwhelmingly believed Kennedy had won, while radio listeners (a smaller audience) thought Nixon had ended up defeating him.
 However, that has been disputed.
 Indeed, one study has speculated that the viewer/listener disagreement could be due to sample bias, in that those without TV could be a skewed subset of the population: